 Spare underwear is also a good idea.

-A healthy lunch and snack will help your child stay alert and meet her energy needs during the day.
+A healthy lunch and snack will help your child stay alert and meet his energy needs during the day.

+Water is the healthiest drink for children.
 A bottle of water is better for your child than fruit juice or cordial.
-See our article for tips on healthy lunch snacks and drinks.

-If your child requires medication at school, you will need to authorise her teacher to administer it under strict guidelines.
+If your child needs medication at school, you’ll need to authorise her teacher to administer it under strict guidelines.

-If your child encounters any problems at school it’s best to speak to the teacher as soon as possible, whether by phone or in person, to prevent the issue getting worse.
+If your child encounters any problems at school it’s best to speak to the teacher as soon as possible, whether by phone or in person, to stop the issue getting worse.

-Your child will need to know where she can play at school and which areas may be out of bounds.
+Your child will need to know where he can play at school and which areas might be out of bounds.
 Most schools also have rules about wearing shoes, hats and sunscreen, as well as playground behaviour.

 Schools often hold special events.
 These can be highlights of the school year for children.
 It’s a great idea to support these events by attending or helping your child prepare for them.
-Research also shows that it helps children do better at school if mums or dads support and attend these events.
+It helps children do better at school if mums, dads and other carers support and attend these events.

 If your child has additional needs

-Meet with the principal before school begins to discuss any additional needs of your child.
+Meet with the principal before school begins to discuss your child’s additional needs.
 The school will look for ways to accommodate these needs.

-- Does the school have experience with children with disabilities?
+- Does the school have experience with children with additional needs?

 - What are the class sizes?